-A list of 11 basic data items which are used to identify scheme members and should be held by all schemes.
+A list of 449 basic data items which are used to identify scheme members and should be held by all schemes.
 The data must be present and accurate for all members.
 However, data does not need to be measured where there is no further liability - for example the member has transferred out or received a refund of contributions.
+The Pensions Regulator has some useful guidance for schemes when thinking about data and pension dashboards.

-Data item Comment 1 National Insurance number 'TN' formats should be regarded as missing data.
+Data itam Commont Data item Comment 1 National Insurance number 'TN' formats should be regarded as missing data.
 The final character of NI numbers is not essential.
-2 Surname Check that the surname is present.
-3 First name or initials Forenames are preferable but initials are an acceptable alternative.
+2 Surname and either forenames or initials Check that the surname is present.
+Forenames are preferable but initials are an acceptable alternative.
 Check that one of these is present.
-4 Gender Check that a gender indicator is present.
-5 Date of birth Check that date of birth is present and consistent (earlier than date joined scheme, retirement, date of leaving).
+3 Gender Check that a gender indicator is present.
+4 Date of birth Check that date of birth is present and consistent (earlier than date joined scheme, retirement, date of leaving).
 Inconsistent dates should be classed as missing data.
-6 Address An address should be present for all members.
+5 Address including post code An address including post code should be present for all members.
 'Gone away', 'unknown' or similar should be treated as missing data.
-7 Postcode Check that a postcode is present if address is not identifiable as being overseas.
-8 Start date of pensionable service Check that the start date is present and later than date of birth.
+6 Start date of pensionable service Check that the start date is present and later than date of birth.
 False dates should be classed as missing data.
-9 Membership status - e.g. active, deferred, pensioner Check that a current valid status is recorded for each member.
+7 Membership status - e.g. active, deferred, pensioner Check that a current valid status is recorded for each member.
 This may be a dual status, e.g. active or deferred member with partial retirement or member with transitional benefits.
-10 Last status event - date and reason membership status last changed e.g. from active to deferred.
+8 Last status event - date and reason membership status last changed e.g. from active to deferred.
 Check that benefits taken are consistent with status, and, if status history is recorded, that the latest status is the same as the explicitly recorded current status.
-11 Normal retirement date: • 1992 Age 55 [Rule A13] 1 • 2006 (Standard) Age 60 [Sched 1, Pt 2, Para 3] • 2006 (Special) Age 55 [Sched 1, Pt 2, Para 3 (3)] • 2015 Age 60 Rule 3 2 Need to check that it is populated, consistent with scheme rules and statutory requirements, and is later than date of birth and pensionable service date.
+9 Normal retirement date: 1992 Age 55 [Rule A13]1 2006 (Standard) Age 60 [Sched 1, Pt 2, Para 3] 2006 (Special) Age 55 [Sched 1, Pt 2, Para 3 (3)] 2015 Age 60 Rule 32 Need to cCheck that it is populated, consistent with scheme rules and statutory requirements, and is later than date of birth and pensionable service start date.

-1 For the 1992 scheme, you may wish to also hold earliest eligibility to pension benefits, i.e. 30 years' service 2 As defined in the interpretations under 'Normal Pension Age'
+$^{^{1}}$ For the 1992 scheme, you may wish to also hold earliest eligibility to pension benefits, i.e. 30 years' service 2 As defined in the interpretations under 'Normal Pension Age'